mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 <iframe src="https://cdn.rawgit.com/mrocklin/ade9d1e3b0f44b17a84a551e39946e58/raw/9b46db7c97cda1c9d89472ff7e2129ba9405abf5/task-stream-set-index.html"
         width="800" height="400"></iframe>

+This operation is expensive, far more expensive than it was with Pandas when all of the data was in the same memory space on the same computer.
+This is a good time to point out that you should only use distributed tools like Dask.datframe and Spark after tools like Pandas break down.
+We should only move to distributed systems when absolutely necessary.
+However, when it does become necessary, it's nice knowing that Dask.dataframe can faithfully execute Pandas operations, even if some of them take a bit longer.

-As a result our data is now nicely sorted by time and we can see this by looking at the head, tail, and by looking at data for a particular day.
+As a result of this shuffle our data is now nicely sorted by time, which will keep future operations close to optimal.
+We can see how the dataset is sorted by pickup time by quickly looking at the first entries, last entries, and entries for a particular day.

 ```python
 >>> df.head()  # has the first entries of 2015